Zorglub51/Project-Chronos/README.md

-# PCE-mini-USB-hack
+# Project Chronos
-Set of tools to enable USB stick on the PC Engine/Turbografx-16/Coregrafx mini consoles, as well as dump and restore partitions and game files.
+Set of tools to enable USB stick on the PC Engine/Turbografx-16/Coregrafx mini consoles, as well as dump and restore partitions and game files and edit/add/remove games in a user friendly way.

 **Use the release package only**  [click here](https://github.com/Zorglub51/PCE-mini-USB-hack/releases), all other files are for testing purpose.